Working with Word and Delimiter Characters

 Use of WORD hex ranges in EBCDIC files

 Users of EBCDIC files should be mindful that SPFLite does all of its internal editing in ANSI.
 EBCDIC files are translated to and from ANSI as needed to make the process appear transparent.
-What this means for the WORD command is that if you specify a hex range for characters, you must presently use ANSI encoding, not EBCDIC encoding.
+What this means is that all these strings must be specified using ANSI encoding, not EBCDIC encoding.
 So, a hex range of digits must be defined as 30-39, even though the data values appear in HEX mode edit displays as F0-F9.
-As this process could be confusing and non-intuitive, it may be best to avoid hex word ranges for EBCDIC files.
+As this process could be confusing and non-intuitive, it may be best to avoid hex ranges for EBCDIC files.
 Otherwise, choose these values carefully.